falcosecurity/falco-website/content/en/docs/install-operate/deployment.md

 {{% pageinfo color="info" %}}

-Falco only needs to run once per Linux operating system, irrespective of the deployment strategy, whether on a bare-metal server or a virtual machine (VM).
-It takes advantage of the shared kernel in containerized infrastructures like Kubernetes through the installation of a kernel driver on the underlying host.
-Thus, deploying Falco within a container with the driver installed on the host is equivalent to deploying it directly on the Linux host.
-This allows seamless monitoring of both host and container workloads *without* the need for sidecars.
+Falco is designed to run once per instance of the Linux kernel, regardless of whether the deployment is on a bare-metal host or a virtual machine (VM).
+In third-party managed Kubernetes platforms (EKS, GKS, AKS, etc.), the latter option (VM) is prevalent.

+Falco leverages the shared kernel in containerized environments like Kubernetes by installing a kernel driver on the underlying host.

+This means that deploying Falco within a container, with the kernel driver installed on the host, is functionally equivalent to deploying it directly on the Linux host.
+This setup allows seamless monitoring of both host and container workloads *without* the need for sidecars.

 {{% /pageinfo %}}